jfkw/obs-service-go_modules/README.md

 A: No. Go modules use
 [Minimum Version Selection](https://github.com/golang/go/wiki/Modules#faqs--minimal-version-selection),
-selecting the minimum (oldest) version of a Go module that satisfes all `go.mod` entries in the transitive dependency set.
+selecting the minimum (oldest) version of a Go module that satisfies all `go.mod` entries in the transitive dependency set.
 Go modules are relatively new and real-world use remains to be seen, but the expectation is that dependency versions will increment at a measured pace driven by upstream projects making releases with a well-tested dependency set.